 If you’d rather not pay an agent’s fee, you don’t want to miss the next option…

-Usually, you’ll choose the option to travel as a tourist, which is the first option on the application form.
-You’ll need all of your travel documentation to hand when completing your application form, as you need to detail your travel arrangements including flight numbers and detail all accommodation you will be staying in.
+Pro Tip: Usually, you’ll choose the option to travel as a tourist, which is the first option on the application form.
+You’ll need all of your travel documentation to hand in when completing your application form, as you need to detail your travel arrangements including flight numbers, and detail all the accommodation where you will be staying.

-- Express – Collect from Visa Centre: You may collect your passport, with visa in it if approved, from the centre in 3 working days, if your submission appointment was before 12pm, 4 working days if after 12pm.
+- Express – Collect from Visa Centre: You may collect your passport, with your visa in it if approved, from the centre in three working days, if your submission appointment was before 12 pm, four working days if after midday.
 You can currently authorise a third party to do this for you.

-- Express – Return by post: You’ll get your passport, with visa in it if approved, within 5 working days by registered post.
+- Express – Return by post: You’ll get your passport, with your visa in it if approved, within five working days by registered post.
 Please note, if you’re travelling as a group, passports will only be posted to one address.

-- Standard/Regular – Collect from Visa Centre: As Option 1 above, but your passport will be ready for collection 2 weeks from date of submission
+- Standard/Regular – Collect from Visa Centre: As Option 1 above, your passport will be ready for collection two weeks from the date of submission

-Keep your browser window open, because you need to book your appointment next.
-At time of writing, tourist visas are only valid for 90 days.
-Visa centres advise you to make an appointment no more than 4 weeks before your date of travel.
+Pro Tip: Keep your browser window open, because you need to book your appointment next.
+At the time of writing, tourist visas are only valid for 90 days.
+Visa centres advise you to make an appointment no more than four weeks before your date of travel.

-Progess to Section 2: ‘Submit at the Centre’, (3) Make an appointment,and select the ‘click here’ link to book.
+Progress to Section 2: ‘Submit at the Centre’, (3) Make an appointment and select the ‘click here’ link to confirm your booking.

-Appointments are available up to 2 months from your log on date.
+Appointments are available up to two months from your log-on date.
 Choose your preferred date and book it!
 You can book individually or as a party travelling together.

-- Your passport: the expiry date must be more than 6 months after the date you will depart from China.
+- Your passport: the expiry date must be more than six months after the date you will depart from China.

-- 2 passport size photos: taken no more than 6 months before your planned date of travel.
+- Two passport-size photos: taken no more than six months before your planned date of travel.

 - A photocopy of the personal details page of your passport (the one with your photo).
 Either colour or black and white is acceptable.

-- A copy of your itinery, including all (hotel or other) addresses where you will be staying during your visit.
+- A copy of your itinerary, including all (hotel or other) addresses where you will be staying during your visit.

 - Copies of your airline e-tickets, to prove you have booked a return flight.

-Tip: You will end up with quite a large pack of documents to take to your appointment.
-We recommend organising everything into a single plastic wallet and “grouping” documents together.
+Pro Tip: You will end up with quite a large pack of documents to take to your appointment.
+Keeping everything in a single plastic wallet and ‘grouping’ documents together is a good idea.

-Tip: If you’re going to be late for your appointment, you should telephone the centre to make them aware.
-As long as you can make it to the centre by 3pm, you’ll still be seen on that day but you should expect to wait longer.
-If you can’t get there by 3pm, the centre will try to see you, but won’t be able to guarantee it; they will however help you reschedule your appointment for another day.
+Pro Tip: If you’re going to be late for your appointment, you should telephone the centre to make them aware.
+As long as you can make it to the centre by 3 pm, you’ll still be seen on that day, but you should expect to wait longer.
+If you can’t get there by 3 pm, the centre will try to see you, but won’t be able to guarantee it; they will, however, help you reschedule your appointment for another day.

-Tip: Bring a book/kindle/anything that will entertain you while you wait, this may take some time.
-You might also want to pack a bottle of water and a snack as there is an onsite vending machine but it’s expensive and the selection is poor…..
+Pro Tip: Bring a book/kindle/anything that will entertain you while you wait, as you may have to wait some time.
+You might also want to pack a bottle of water and a snack as there is an onsite vending machine, but it’s expensive, and the selection is poor.

 At The Desk

-When your number comes up with the cubicle number to attend, take the rest of your documents and present them.
-You will have chosen the service you require in advance.
-The clerk will check that you have completed your form correctly and that you have submitted all the right documents before they process it.
+When your number comes up, take your documents and present them to the clerk in the cubicle which matches your number.
+The clerk will check that you’ve completed your form correctly and that you’ve submitted all the right documents before they process it for you.

-Depending on the service you’ve chosen, the clerk may ask you to fill in your personal details on the registered post envelope and will ask you to make a note of the number and ask you to take a photo of the envelope.
+Depending on the service you’ve chosen for your travel visa for China, the clerk may ask you to fill in your details on the registered post envelope and will ask you to make a note of the number and ask you to take a photo of the envelope.
 Then the clerk will hand you a bill and send you to another area to wait and pay your visa fee.

 The Cost of your China Travel Visa

-At time of writing (Sept ’18), Chinese visa application fees are:
+At the time of writing (updated July 2022), China travel visa costs are: